Private driving tours for up to 11 guests to Western Washington's most spectacular scenic destinations

 Home to the only rain forests in the Continental United States, the west side of the Olympic Peninsula receives up to 15 feet of rain in a year!
 Unlike the Cascade Mountains, the Olympic Mountains have no volcanoes and are made of sedimentary rock that used to be on the ocean floor and basalt lava that used to be an island off the coast millions of years ago.
 The Olympic National Park is one of the few places in the world where you can hike from a rain forest to a glacier in less than 20 miles.

-At 8363 feet in elevation and less than 40,000 years old, Mt St Helen's is the shortest and youngest of the 5 active volcanoes in Washington State.
+At 8363 feet in elevation and around 275,000 years old, Mt St Helen's is the shortest and youngest of the 5 active volcanoes in Washington State.
 But it's also the most active in the last 10,000 years.
 George Vancouver named the volcano for Britain’s ambassador to Spain, Alleyne Fitzherbert, also known as Baron St. Helens.
 See the aftermath of the largest landslide in recorded history and natures resilience as it fights to reclaim the land.

 Whidbey Island, named for Joseph Whidbey, master of the HMS Discovery lead by British explorer George Vancouver, is the largest island in Washington State.
 If you like small town shopping and restaurants, beautiful scenery, and relaxing drives through the country, you will love Whidbey Island!